-- Romania haven't qualified for the World Cup finals since 1998, where they beat England but were eventually eliminated by Croatia in the round of 16.
+- Romania hasn't qualified for the World Cup finals since 1998, where it beat England but was eventually eliminated by Croatia in the round of 16.

-The furthest they have ever went in the competitions was in 1994, where a Gheorge Hagi-inspired side defeated Argentina en route to the quarter-finals.
+The furthest it has ever went in the competitions was in 1994, where a Gheorge Hagi-inspired side defeated Argentina en route to the quarterfinals.

-- Romania are yet to concede a goal in Group D, recording a 2-0 win over Estonia and a 4-0 triumph over Andorra before taking the scalp of Turkey on Friday.
+- Romania is yet to concede a goal in Group D, recording a 2-0 win over Estonia and a 4-0 triumph over Andorra before taking the scalp of Turkey on Friday.

-Netherlands will be looking for their fourth consecutive victory in order to retain their 100% record in World Cup qualifying Group D.
+Netherlands will be looking for its fourth consecutive victory in order to retain their 100 percent record in World Cup qualifying Group D.